Kym Spring Thompson, PsyD, IMH-E® IV- Clinical

 I am also very passionate about assessment.
 I look at assessment as an opportunity to work alongside clients to help them discover their strengths and opportunities for growth.
 I am trained and experienced in cognitive and academic, personality and behavioral assessment for children and adults.

 Outside of Flourish, I am the clinical supervisor of the Warm Connections Program focused on integrating behavioral health services into the WIC nutritional programs throughout Denver.
-I am also active in the Colorado Association for Infant Mental Health, working toward my Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health (IMH-E ®).
+I am also active in the Colorado Association for Infant Mental Health, and have earned my Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health (IMH-E ®).